conan-io/conan-io.github.io/_posts/2021-01-25-New-conan-release-1-33.markdown

 "when should I use `[conf]` instead of `[settings]` or `[options]`?"

-The key factor is whether or not the parameter will affect the binary because `[conf]` does not affect `package_id`.
+The key factor is whether or not the parameter will affect the binary because `[conf]` does not affect `package_id` by default (note: we are looking at making it possible to opt-in to `[conf]` affecting `package_id` on-demand).
 So for example, optimization level would not be a good fit to expose via `[conf]`, because different values will result in differnet binaries.
 Aside from `verbosity`, other examples which would be good fits include the number of processors to use, whether or not to build in parallel, paths to generated log files, etc. Outside of the built-in usages we're implementing, the most common usage we suggest is to replace instances where people have used environments variables to implement non-binary-affecting parameters for recipes.

 In summary, the `[conf]` feature is still very new in it's implementation, and there is a lot more we hope to add to it in the upcoming releases (most